Trump doubles down that he's not fueling racism, but experts say he is

-President Donald Trump doubled down on his usage of the term “Chinese virus” during a press conference on the coronavirus pandemic Wednesday, two days after he drew backlash for using the term on Twitter.
+President Donald Trump doubled down on his use of the term "Chinese virus" during a news conference on the coronavirus pandemic Wednesday, two days after he drew backlash for using the term on Twitter.

 "It comes from China.
 That's why," he said, explaining why he continues to use the term.
 "I want to be accurate."